List of Avatar: The Last Airbender characters: Lin Beifong

 Lin Beifong (北方琳 (Běifāng Lín)) (voiced by Mindy Sterling and by Grey DeLisle when young) is the Chief of Police of Republic City's metalbender police force, the daughter of Toph Beifong, and the older half-sister of Suyin Beifong.
 A play on the "tough cop trope", Lin is tough and uncompromising, but also loyal and brave.

 Although her mother taught Avatar Korra's previous incarnation, Aang, how to earthbend, Lin displayed no affection toward her when they first met, instead seeing Korra's arrival as a threat to her authority and to the rule of law she's worked hard to enforce.
-Lin's feelings toward Korra improves as the series progresses, and she would do anything to protect the Avatar from danger.
+Lin's feelings toward Korra improve as the series progresses, and she would do anything to protect the Avatar from danger.
 In season 1, Lin and Tenzin work through their strained relationship caused by their past romance, and Lin ultimately helps save Tenzin's family from The Equalists.
 Lin's estranged relationship with her mother and half-sister is explored in seasons 3 and 4.
 In the season 3 episode "The Metal Clan", Lin and her sister Suyin meet again for the first time in 30 years.
 It is revealed in the following episode, "Old Wounds", that Suyin was the one who gave Lin her distinctive facial scars.
 The sisters eventually reconciled after a duel.
 In the season 4 episode "Operation Beifong", Lin reveals that she still harbors a lot of anger over Toph's decision not to reveal the identity of her father to her.
 After 20 years apart, the estranged mother and daughter finally reconcile after admitting their flaws.
 Zach Blumenfeld of Paste magazine described Lin's story as one that "unfolds beautifully over the course of The Legend of Korra," noting that "she balances the female strength that pervades the Avatar universe with the very real loneliness that tends to arise when people prioritize their careers over personal relationships."

 Lin's character design was partly inspired by Han Young Ja, a longtime friend and colleague of Konietzko and DiMartino.
 Elements of her design also came from Marlene Dietrich as the creators wanted her "to have a tough and natural beauty".
 Lin's design was collaborated on by DiMartino and Joaquim Dos Santos.